 Baking your pavlova at a low temperature helps to keep the pavlova white and also reduces cracking.

-This is crucial in ensuring your pavlova doesn’t crack and the residual heat in the oven allows the Christmas Pavlova Wreath to finish drying.
-It is best to leave your pavlova in the oven for 6 hours, or preferably overnight – just don’t open the door, not even for a quick peek!
+This is crucial in ensuring your pavlova doesn’t crack excessively and the residual heat in the oven allows the Christmas Pavlova Wreath to finish drying.
+It’s best to leave the pavlova in the oven for 6 hours, or overnight – just don’t open the door, not even for a super quick peek!

 Making a pavlova always leaves you with the question of what to do with the yolks.
 Try making our Creme Patissiere for a sensational custard filling for a fruit tart.